It doesn’t take long after living with a cat to develop a slight nervous tick at the sound of scratching.

 What about when you catch them scratching the surfaces you don’t want them to?
 Don’t yell, scream, swat, or squirt them with water… doing any of these will just scare, scar, and ruin your relationship with your cat.

 Instead, calmly move them from that undesirable location and put them by (or on) the surfaces you want them scratching.
-Once they start scratching there, praise and reward them.
+Once they start scratching where you'd like, praise and reward them.

 Cats and dogs learn best from positive reinforcement (rewarding them for what they do right, as opposed to punishing them for what they did wrong).
 So, re-directing their behavior to the things they'll get rewarded for is ideal.